MarkStaffordReece/NYC-Yellow/README.md

 5) Link to tableau dashboard: https://public.tableau.com/app/profile/mark.reece/viz/NYCYellowBusinessReport/Final?publish=yes
 6) Update PowerPoint: Project Overivew to include the business Report for NYC Yellow Taxi

+Questions Answered:

+1) Is there a correlation between trip disance(miles) and the fare amount?
+2) Which Boroughs are the busiest?
+3) Which zones are the busiest?
+4) What times are the busiest?
+5) Can we capture higher fare amounts?
+6) Is there a way to incentvize are more preferred taxi cab drivers?
+7) Should we focus on Aiports more or less?

+Tools:
+Python, Juypter Notebook, PowerPoint, Excel, and Tableau